 What we consider the key concept of our approach to SME for representing design process in general and process fragment in particular, the System Metamodel, is documented in the second section on the proposed template.
-The attention paid to the System Metamodel, how it is conceived and it is composed of is the most important improvement the authors give to the previous fragment definition made in [19].
+The attention paid to the System Metamodel, how it is conceived and it is composed of is the most important improvement the authors give to the previous fragment definition made in [17].
 The section on metamodels includes a class diagram for representing the Complete System Metamodel of the fragment and the definition of each SMM Construct together with, when applicable, a statechart describing its different states while managed by the designer during the application of the fragment.
-An example reported from the Communication Ontological Description process fragment is shown later in Figure 5.
+An example reported from the Communication Ontological Description (COD) process fragment is shown later in Figure 5 (consider that this and the following figures are extracted from the COD documentation so other figures are present with different numeration).
 Then all the input/output system metamodel constructs are listed in a table where a distinction is made between the constructs to be designed and the ones to be quoted.